 When we set off on the road of our chosen spiritual path, we often have a sincere desire to unite with God.
 But before we can do that, we have to sort out how to unite with our fellow human beings.
-And we are given lots and lots of chances to do so.
-This means we will have to learn some humility and figure out how to love without our pride and ego getting in the way.
-We will have to prove that we mean it when we say we want to know God—to know love.
-Because right here, right now, we can find God right where we’re standing, but only if we can learn how to love.
+And we have lots and lots of chances to do so.
+This means we will have to learn some humility.
+And we must figure out how to love without our pride and ego getting in the way.
+We will also have to prove that we mean it when we say we want to know God—to know love.
+Because right here, right now, we can find God right where we’re standing.
+But only if we can learn how to love.

 Our decision to walk a spiritual path of self-development creates a special blessing for each one of us.
 Whether we can feel this blessing or not, it’s real.
 These aren’t just nice words.
 But let’s face it, we’re going to need all the help we can get.
 Because the moment we say a prayer asking for help and strength, all hell is going to break loose.
 That’s when we know our prayers are being answered.

 Our spiritual work, which comes in answer to our prayers, arrives in the form of a conflict or a friction.
-Something happens that makes us feel we’re being treated unjustly, so we will have a chance to recognize our inner errors and purify our souls.
-For how could we ever see our inner conflicts if they weren’t out-pictured right in front of our eyes?
+Something happens that makes us feel we are being treated unjustly.
+So then we will have a chance to recognize our inner errors and purify our souls.
+For how could we ever see our inner conflicts if don’t see them out-pictured right in front of our eyes?
 That’s the only way for us to see what lies hidden in us, deviating from divine law.

 Since all deviations are by definition negative, they must show up as disharmony.
 This is simple logic, folks, but we often overlook it.
 We think the frictions in our lives have nothing to do with us.
 We’ve got to turn into the wind and look within, not becoming hurt and defiant, regardless of how wrong the other may be.
 Always ask: What’s the grain of truth for me to look at in this painful conflict?

-Any prayer to know the truth will always be answered—if we knock, the door will be opened—and the newly arriving recognitions will cancel out the disharmony, our feelings of injustice, and our misery and defiance.
+Any prayer to know the truth will always be answered.
+If we knock, the door will open.
+And the newly arriving recognitions will cancel out the disharmony, our feelings of injustice, and our misery and defiance.
 Frictions with our brothers and sisters will then melt like snow in the sun; we will unite with understanding and with love.
 There is no other reason for life on Earth than to do this, and it’s never too late to begin.

-In order to sort our way through our inner wrong conclusions that have led to so much trouble in our lives, it will be helpful if we better understand what makes us and others tick.
+So our goal is to sort our way through our inner wrong conclusions.
+For they have led to so much trouble in our lives.
+To do this, it will be helpful if we better understand what makes us and others tick.
 To this end, let’s look at the three basic types of human personalities.

-The first of the three personality types runs their life mainly using reason, the second type governs mostly with their emotions, and the third does so using their will.
+The first of the three personality types runs their life mainly using reason.
+The second type governs mostly with their emotions.
+And the third does so using their will.
 So the three personality types are each dominated by either reason or emotion or will.
 But keep in mind, no one is ever totally one-sided; we’re all mutts with one type more predominant than the others.
 Sometimes this is obvious, and sometimes it’s more complicated.
-And sometimes we switch them up a bit depending on the situation, making our modus operandi even more difficult to detect.
+And sometimes we switch them up a bit depending on the situation.
+This makes our modus operandi even more difficult to detect.

 Ideally, in the well-balanced personality, each of the three aspects will find their rightful place.
 But since there are no perfect people, the three trends typically find themselves misdirected into the wrong channels.
 For example, we lean on our emotions when reason should prevail, or the other way around.
 We will want to get a bead on which type we are, as this will help us in excavating our layers of inner error.

 If we are the Reason Type, we govern our lives primarily using the reasoning process, making us prone to neglecting our emotions.
 Frankly, we’re afraid of our feelings so we thwart them.
 In doing so, though, we cripple one of our most important faculties: intuition.
-We don’t trust our intuition because it is blurred by our fear of it and because it is intangible.
+We don’t trust our intuition because our fear blurs it out, and it’s intangible.
 In general, we don’t trust things that aren’t tangible.

 Secretly, we tend to look down our noses at Emotion Types.
-We are so danged proud of the way we are steeped in the process of reasoning.
+We are so danged proud of the way we steep ourselves in the process of reasoning.
 We press our will into the service of following deductions made with our brains, ignoring intuition or emotions, which, in truth, we should also be heeding.

 People who are Reason Types are often smart, perhaps working as scientists.
 We are also often agnostics or even atheists, and we tend to be materialistic.
 But that doesn’t make us less aware or less spiritually developed.
 There are many enlightened and awake Reason Types, just as there are of the other types.
 The difference we’re talking about is approach, not level of development.

 The Reason Type may have difficulty experiencing the divine within and having good intuitive judgment about people.
 Our will, which everyone needs, is used by the Reason Type in a premeditated way—and often overly cautiously.
-Our goal is to find the healthy middle way in which we use our will both rationally and emotionally, depending on what’s called for.
+Our goal is to find the healthy middle way in which we use our will both rationally and emotionally, depending on what a situation calls for.

 The Reason Type tends to miss out on a lot of life experiences due to fear and pride, because we basically fear any emotions that might lead to an experience we don’t think we’ll be able to handle.
 The deal is, having a life where emotions are involved will require us to ride through some uncertainty and risk.
 And we, the Reason Type, like to keep everything in shipshape order, always “knowing” where we stand.
 But avoiding emotions leaves us adrift from our core.